teracyhq/dev/docs/nodejs_dev_guide.rst

 After that, open hello.teracy.dev on your browser to see the app on the prod mode.

-Congratulations, you've created a basic hello world nodejs app with Docker workflow running on ``teracy-dev``.
+Congratulations, you've created a basic hello world Node.js app with Docker workflow running on the ``teracy-dev``.